-- Robert gets a Historical Villain Upgrade in Braveheart (1995), where he's portrayed as a lesser hero than Wallace and as a man who betrayed him.
-Incidentally, the name "Braveheart" referred to him, not Wallace.
-Played by Angus Mcfayden.
+- Robert gets a notable Historical Villain Upgrade in Braveheart (1995), where he's portrayed as a lesser hero than William Wallace and as a man who betrayed him.
+Incidentally, the name "Braveheart" originally referred to him, not Wallace.
+Played by Angus Macfadyen.

-- Robert is played by Chris Pine in Outlaw King (2018), which depicts the ups and downs of Robert's rebellion until their first major victory against the English at the battle of Loudoun Hill.
+- Robert is played by Chris Pine in Outlaw King (2018), which depicts the ups and downs of Robert's rebellion until his first major victory against the English at the battle of Loudoun Hill.

-- Robert the Bruce (2019), starring Angus Macfayden as Robert once again after Braveheart.
+- Robert the Bruce (2019), starring Angus Macfadyen as Robert once again after Braveheart.
 After numerous defeats, Robert finds refuge in the home of a peasant woman and her niece, nephew, and son who help to re-inspire Robert with a renewed understanding of the patriotism of ordinary Scots, which rekindles his zeal as he returns to the battlefield.

 - Walter Scott's Tales of a Grandfather popularized the apocryphal tale in which a spider repeatedly trying to spin a web across a roof and ultimately succeeding inspires Robert to be a Determinator in Scotland.

 - 1066 and All That includes a sketch map of the confusing Battle of Bannockburn, featuring the Bruce (who is distinguished from "William the Wallace") as well as his Giant Spider.
 The unfair defeat of the English is attributed in part to Scottish knights' "foul riding," exemplified by the Bruce blindsiding "Henry le Bohunk" in an exhibition combat before the battle.